-United for Global Mental Health (registered under company name United for Global Mental Health) (“us”, “we”, or “our”) operates the betterworkplacemh.com website (hereinafter referred to as the “Service”).
+City Mental Health Alliance (registered under company name City Mental Health Alliance C.I.C.) (“us”, “we”, or “our”) operates the betterworkplacemh.com website (hereinafter referred to as the “Service”).

 This page informs you of our policies regarding the collection, use and disclosure of personal data when you use our Service and the choices you have associated with those personal data.